mz2/Syncpoint-API/docs/hacking.md

 ## Example Mobile App

 If you are building an iOS app, the Syncpoint Client is your best bet as far as getting a mobile device to connect.
-Syncpoint Client is not doing anything you couldn't do yourself by talking to [TouchDB](https://github.com/couchbaselabs/TouchDB-iOS) directly, but there's also no point in writing all that code when Syncpoint Client is open source and easy to install.
+Syncpoint Client is not doing anything you couldn't do yourself by talking to [TouchDB](https://github.com/couchbaselabs/TouchDB-iOS) directly, but there's also no point in writing all that code when Syncpoint Client is open source and easy to use.